-Every time I create new content, say a new recipe, I take a picture and put it on Instagram, I make a video and put it on YouTube and Facebook, I create a blog post and design a pin-able graphic to put on Pinterest.
+Every time I create new content, like a new recipe, I take a picture and put it on Instagram.
+I make a video and put it on YouTube and Facebook.
+I create a blog post and design a pinnable graphic to put on Pinterest.

 The email list

 I actually talk a lot about an email list in my course Create Your Blog Dream + Video for Bloggers.

 Every blogger needs an email list.
 If people watch your video and then leave, without joining your online community, you can never reach them again.

 You need a place where you can capture their email address, and if you don’t create a blog, you can’t do that.

 You can get that random Youtube view, and then never reach that person again with your future content.

 The magic with earning an income online across so many platforms is DIVERSIFICATION.

 In any given day, I am getting affiliate sales from a blog post I wrote a year ago, sales from digital products mentioned in Youtube videos, sponsorship opportunities from people who want an Instagram post, and a myriad of other income streams.